 The most recent radionuclide sampling in flora was conducted in 2009.
 Mulga (Acacia aneura) was selected as the most representative species.
-The analysis showed no significant differences in radionuclide concentration in Mulga with direction from Olympic Dam and that radionuclide concentrations in vegetation are not elevated at distances greater than 5 km from the operation.
+The analysis showed that, irrespective of the direction vector from Olympic Dam, there were no significant differences in radionuclide concentration in Mulga and that radionuclide concentrations in vegetation are not elevated at distances greater than 5 km from the operation.
 There are no detectable impacts from the elevated radionuclide concentrations on the representative species found close to the operations.